Remodeling a kitchen can cost thousands of dollars.

 This is the best money saver!
 If you want to really save money then build your own cabinets.
 We were able to build our cabinets even cheaper than most because we built them out of scrap wood that someone had given us.

 However, if you want to go to the store and buy the wood, buy some of the cheapest wood you can.
 Our cabinets are built out of untreated wood.
-We sanded them and oiled them down ourselves.
+We sanded and oiled them down ourselves.

 Yes, it will be extra work, but I love our cabinets!